farcasterxyz/protocol/docs/SPECIFICATION.md

 2. If `m.data.timestamp` is identical and `m.data.type` is distinct, discard the ReactionAdd message.
 3. If `m.data.timestamp` and `m.data.type` are identical, discard the message with the lowest lexicographical order.

 The CRDT must limit the number of add and remove messages to a maximum of 5,000.
 When the next message is added, the CRDT discards the message with the oldest timestamp removing it permanently.
 If there is a tie, the message with the lowest lexicographical order is discarded.
-The CRDT also discards all messages whose timestamp is > 3 months from the current time.
+The CRDT also discards all messages whose timestamp is > 7,776,000 seconds (~90 days) from the current time.

 ## 2.5 Verification CRDT